Mindanao: Rajahnates and Hindu-Buddhism

 An old Spanish map of Mindanao island.

 In the classic epoch of Philippine history (900 AD onwards), the people of Mindanao were heavily exposed to Hindu and Buddhist influence and beliefs from Indonesia and Malaysia.
 Indianized abugida scripts such as Kawi and baybayin were introduced from Java and an extinct intermediate from Sulawesi or Borneo respectively.
 Cultural icons of the sarong (known as malong or patadyong), the pudong turban, silk, and batik and ikat weaving and dyeing methods were introduced.
 Artifacts found from this era include a golden kinnara, a golden image believed by some to be a Tara, and a Ganesha pendant.
 These cultural traits passed from Mindanao into the Visayas and Luzon, but were subsequently lost or heavily modified after the Spanish arrival in the 16th century.

-Hindu-Buddhist cultural influence took root in the coastal settlements, syncretizing with indigenous animist beliefs and customs among the tribes of the interior.
+Hindu-Buddhist cultural influence took root in coastal settlements, syncretizing with indigenous animist beliefs and customs among the tribes of the interior.
 The Butuan Rajahnate, a Hinduized kingdom mentioned in Chinese records as a tributary state in the 10th century, was concentrated along the northeastern coast of Butuan Bay.
 The Rajahnate of Sanmalan in Zamboanga, was also in Mindanao.
 The Darangen epic of the Maranao people harkens back to this era as the most complete local version of the Ramayana.
 The Maguindanao at this time also had strong Hindu beliefs, evidenced by the Ladya Lawana (Rajah Ravana) epic saga that survives to the present, albeit highly Islamized from the 17th century onward.